irfpy.util.dipole

 - irfpy.util.dipole.lvalue_rt(r, t)[source]¶

-Return the L-value in the polar coordinates.
+Calculate the L-value of specific locations given in the polar coordinates.

 - Parameters:

-r – The (list of) distance.
+r – The (list of) distance of the locations.

 >>> print(lvalue_rt([1, 2, 3], [45, 90, 135])) [2.
 2. 6.]